telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspectors/inspector-types.md

 position: 20
 ---

-# Inspector Types
+## Inspector Types

-Fiddler's Inspectors are displaying the **request** and the **response** for the selected session in the __Web Sessions__ list.
+Fiddler's Inspectors are displaying the **request** and the **response** for the selected session in the __Live Traffic__ list.
 The inspectors are situated in the right panel with the Request inspectors above the Response inspectors.

-1. Double-click or press __Enter__ on a session (from the __Web Sessions__ list on the left).
+1. Double-click or press __Enter__ on a session (from the __Live Traffic__ list).
 Request inspectors are shown at the top and Response inspectors are shown at the bottom (on the right panel)
 ![Inspectors for Traffic Monitoring](../../../images/livetraffic/inspectors/inspectors-all.png)

 2. Click on desired Inspector's name (for example __Image__ or __Raw__) to switch the loaded inspector.